Proven-Paradox/shaper-system/Handbook.md

 * **Level -2** - Offense rolls against you have Boon +3, and you cannot gain Shield.
 * **Level -3** - Offense rolls against you have Boon +4, and your Mental and Physical Defense decreases by your Hero Tier.

-### Duration
+##### Duration
 Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
 Positive values begin decaying once every 3 rounds.
-Recieving another increase along the Buff Track resets this timer.
+Receiving another increase along the Buff Track resets this timer.
 Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).

-> For example, Cyrick casts [Fortify](#fortify) on himself in round 1 on combat.
+> For example, Cyrick casts [Fortify](#fortify) on himself in round 1 of combat.
 If he does not gain another boost in his Defense Track by round 4, his Defense Buff begins decaying.
 On round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to round round 6.
 At round 6's start, Cyrick's Defense Track decreases to 1.
-If he does not recieve another defense buff by roun 7's start, the track will decay to 0.
+If he does not receive another defense buff by round 7's start, the track will decay to 0.

 ------------
 # Chapter 5: List of Abilities